cl21/cl21/doc/Differences_with_Common_Lisp.markdown

 CL21 Standard Library is a set of libraries that are distributed with CL21.
 It is intended to offer a wide range of facilities.

-We are working on increasing the count of it.
+We are working on increasing the number of it.
 Currently, the following packages are provided.

 * cl21.re
 * cl21.process